dreeSec/Nahamcon-CTF-2022-Keeber-OSINT-Writeups/Keeber.md

 ![e2ee5ce329729625bccb7edba74edea2](https://user-images.githubusercontent.com/74334127/166118066-38906403-938a-4c07-937e-3e40aeef4933.png)

 I wasn’t sure what asana was at first, but after googling it seems that it’s some software that Keeber uses.
-I went to [asana documentation](https://developers.asana.com/docs)  to see what we could do with this and came across a way to access the api:
+I went to the [asana documentation](https://developers.asana.com/docs) to see what we could do with this and came across a way to access the api:

 ```
 curl https://app.asana.com/api/1.0/users/me \